UPPMAX/HPC-python/docs/parallel.rst

       .. code-block:: sh

          $ module load python/3.9.5
-         $ python -m venv --system-site-packages /proj/snic2022-22-641/nobackup/<user>/venv-python-course
+         $ python -m venv --system-site-packages /proj/naiss202X-XY-XYZ/nobackup/<user>/venv-python-course

-      Activate it if needed (is the name shown in the prompt
+      Activate it if needed (is the name shown in the prompt)

       .. code-block:: sh

-         $ source /proj/snic2022-22-641/nobackup/<user>/venv-python-course/bin/activate
+         $ source /proj/naiss202X-XY-XYZ/nobackup/<user>/venv-python-course/bin/activate

+      - For the ``numba`` example install the corresponding module:

+        python -m pip install numba

       - For the ``mpi4py`` example add the following modules: